(Image Source: Improvado.io)

 The good thing about these methods is you can also use them to recover a “lost sale”.
 They can even help you build long-lasting relationships and increase your brand’s average order value.

-Let’s face it, most customers consider a lot of factors before making a purchase decision as they should.
+Let’s face it, most customers consider a lot of factors before making a purchase decision, and that’s as they should.
 Therefore, you have to put yourself in their shoes to understand their needs and wants.
 You would want to be on the same page with them as much as possible.

 That’s why before you go deeper into measurements and metrics, you have to determine the following factors for each of your brand’s offerings: